-Prof. Dr. Friederike Lang studied earth ecology at the University of Bayreuth. earned her PhD in Hohenheim, and completed her habilitation at the Technical University of Berlin in 2009.
+Prof. Dr. Friederike Lang studied earth ecology at the University of Bavreuth. earned her PhD in Hohenheim, and completed her habilitation at the Technical University of Berlin in 2009.
 She then conducted research in soil science.
-Since 2012 there on a Heisenberg Fellowship, before being appointed to the chair of soil ecology in Freiburg.
-Her nutrition, gas exchange in forest soil, the ecology of soil pollutants in soil.
-She coorstructure, mineral-organic interactions in soil, soil conservation, and mechanized forestry management - with an emphasis on the sustainable use of soils and forests.
+Since 2012 there on a Heisenberg Fellowship, before being appointed to the chair of soil of Soil Ecology of the Univerecology in Freiburg.
+Her research group studies forest interests include the binding nutrition, gas exchange in forest soil, the ecology of soil pollutants in soil.
+She coorstructure, mineral-organic interactions in soil, soil conservation. and mechanized forestry management - with an emphasis on the sustainable use of soils and forests.
 She is director of the priority program "Ecosystem Nutrition: Forest Strategies for Limited Phosphorus Resources," vice president of the German Soil Science Society, and a member of the German government's scientific advisory board on forest policy.